 The Importance of a Solar Inverter

 An inverter is an absolute MUST for a solar system, as it is responsible for the conversion of power collected by the panels into a current that is applicable for use in your home.
-To understand the importance of a solar inverter, you must first understand the entire solar process.
+To understand the importance of a solar inverter, you must first understand the entire solar process and answer the question – how does a solar inverter work?

 - The process begins with the panels.
 Comprised of a silicon material that converts the sun’s energy into electrical power, the panels collect the energy from the sun.